sagizty/Multi-Stage-Hybrid-Transformer/README.md

 *  Additionally, the misclassification problem is yet to be overcome, by taking 2 examples.

-A few positive samples were misclassified to its negative counterparts.
-Comparing with senior pathologists, the small number of the cells made MSHT difficult to distinct cancer cells by its arrangement and relative size information.
+A few positive samples were misclassified to their negative counterparts.
+Compared with senior pathologists, the small number of the cells made MSHT difficult to distinct cancer cells by its arrangement and relative size information.

 <img width="318" alt="Screen Shot 2021-10-30 at 2 34 03 PM" src="https://user-images.githubusercontent.com/50575108/139523238-ead3dd84-8989-4566-9e50-76243d304167.png">

 A specific image was misclassified to positive condition by 3 of the 5-fold models.
-By the analysis of senior pathologist, the reason can be revealed on the fluctuation of the squeezed sample, which mislead MSHT by the shape of the cells.
+By the analysis of senior pathologists, the reason can be revealed on the fluctuation of the squeezed sample, which misleads MSHT by the shape of the cells.

 <img width="322" alt="Screen Shot 2021-10-30 at 2 34 10 PM" src="https://user-images.githubusercontent.com/50575108/139523247-f4b41d45-ac41-4c99-baf7-39439bd35ff2.png">